What is an oral surgeon?

 2. Get a bachelor’s degree

-The next step in becoming an oral surgeon is to complete your undergraduate degree.
+The next step is to complete your undergraduate degree.
 The most common majors are biology, anatomy, physiology, or related science.

 3. Attend dentistry school